fosrl/docs/packages/docusaurus/docs/10-professional-edition.md

 # TOS / License

-By purchasing any license key you agree to abide by the [Fossorial Commercial License - Professional Edition Subscription Terms](https://www.google.com/search?q=/license.html).
+By purchasing any Professional Edition license key you agree to abide by the [Fossorial Commercial License - Professional Edition Subscription Terms](https://www.google.com/search?q=/license.html).